wickles/phys-ucla-f14/README.md

-This repository contains notes for the graduate physics courses at UCLA for the 2014-2015 school year.
-I encourage other students in these classes to contribute whenever possible.
+This repository contains notes for graduate physics courses at UCLA for the 2014-2015 school year.
+Students in these classes are encouraged to contribute if possible.